Connecting with visitors

 - Learning outside the classroom can bring a new dimension to schools.
 Familiarise yourself with the benefits of this and be clear about how you can add value.

 - Make sure you can cope with a class visit.
-Do you have adequate toilets, somewhere they can put their coasts and bags?
+Do you have adequate toilets and a place for children to put their coats and bags?

 - Groups can be noisy.
-Having a specific education area creates a safe space, helps manage noise and provides a lunch venue where groups can eat lunch.
+Having a specific education area creates a safe space, helps manage noise, and provides a lunch venue.

 Case study: Coastal Communities Museum

-The Coastal Communities Museum is a community museum based in North Berwick for the whole surrounding area.
-It is volunteer run, in partnership with East Lothian Council.
+The Coastal Communities Museum is a community museum which is based in North Berwick and serves the whole surrounding area.
+It is run by volunteers who work in partnership with East Lothian Council.
 It is a Scottish Charitable Incorporated Organisation, but not yet an Accredited museum.

-This museum recently reopened having been closed for eleven years.
-It is very much a museum by and for the people of the area and much of the exhibition content will come directly from local groups.
+The museum reopened in 2013 after having been closed for eleven years.
+It is very much a museum by and for the people of the area, which much of the exhibition content coming directly from local groups.